vmwarechina/written/raspberrypi.md

 always wanted to play around with one of these.  the raspberry pi 3 model b is based on an arm (v7) quad core 1.2ghz broadcom bcm2837
-64-bit processor for low power consumption, includes hdmi output, 1g ram, onboard wifi router, the ability to use microsd cards for storage, is quite expandable with 4k cameras, sensors, etc, and the size and form factor are just about right, like the size of a non-4k apple tv device.  for my digital clock/scoreboard, this could hang on the wall or ceiling of an indoor basketball gym so size and energy efficieny are important.
+64-bit processor for low power consumption, includes hdmi output, 1g ram, onboard wifi router, the ability to use microsd cards for storage, is quite expandable with 4k cameras, sensors, etc, and the size and form factor are just about right, like the size of a non-4k apple tv device.  for my digital scoreboard, this could hang on the wall or ceiling of an indoor basketball gym so size and energy efficieny are important.

 to note, the raspberry pi 3 model b+ was just recently released, i have not gotten my hands on one yet, but everything seems to be a